Trump signs order to make it easier to fire 8,000 federal workers

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, June 3 - U.S. President Donald Trump signed an executive order on Wednesday making it easier to fire 8,000 of some of the best-paid government workers, part of a broader effort to overhaul the federal workforce.
+WASHINGTON – US President Donald Trump signed an executive order on June 3 making it easier to fire 8,000 of some of the best-paid government workers, part of a broader effort to overhaul the federal workforce.

-The order, released by the White House and the Office of Personnel Management, strips job protections from a mostly senior group of federal workers earning up to almost $200,000 a year and who are deemed to be "influencing" government policy.
+The order, released by the White House and the Office of Personnel Management, strips job protections from a mostly senior group of federal workers earning up to almost US$200,000 (S$256,700) a year and who are deemed to be “influencing” government policy.

 In a call previewing the move, Scott Kupor, director of the Office of Personnel Management, which oversees the government’s human resources policies, said the administration needs to employ people willing and able to carry out orders to achieve the administration’s policy priorities.